XDeng005/AI-Literature-Monitoring-System/README.md

 This system integrates paper retrieval, AI-based relevance classification, Zotero synchronization, and automated email reporting into a unified workflow.

+## License

+This project is licensed under the GNU Affero General Public License v3.0 (AGPL-3.0).

+For commercial use, please contact the author.

 ---

 ## 📌 Overview